ukkeyHG/rvn-kawpow-pool/README.md

     ./raven-cli getaccountaddress ""

 Example output: RM8EnvWSBrNykMmo7E7Nco7noNMbAeAnmP
-!!!This will be the address of your pool's wallet.
+The address of your pool.
 You need to remember it and specify it in the configuration files.

     ./raven-cli getwalletinfo
 Information about pool wallet address.